Search and Ten of Swords: Cocktail party scene

-The crew were challenged once the sun set, as it became more difficult to add light to a dark setting than it had been reducing light when it was brighter.
+The crew were challenged once the sun had set, as it became more difficult to add light to the darkening setting than it had been reducing light when it was brighter.
 Since close-ups are easier to color grade in post-production than wide shots, the crew waited to film Bishé's coverage until the end of the shoot.
 For that segment, gaffer Rick Crank used a 120-foot-tall condor to light the treeline behind her.
 Bishé began filming her coverage at 9:09 p.m., by which point the only people on set were the cameramen, Kusama, Rogers, and the homeowner.
-Bishé said that when she was surrounded by people earlier in the shoot, it was easy to give her character's speech multiple times.
-However, for her coverage, she found it more difficult and wished that some of extras had been retained, joking: "I was trying to look at a flowerpot here, and then there's a grip scratching his butt over there, and I'm like, Oy.
+Bishé said that when she was surrounded by people earlier in the shoot, it was easy to recite her character's speech multiple times.
+For her coverage, though, she found it more difficult and wished that some of extras had been retained, joking: "I was trying to look at a flowerpot here, and then there's a grip scratching his butt over there, and I'm like, Oy.
 This was so meaningful earlier."

 About 20 feet of tracks were laid out on the west side of the lawn to accommodate a 15-foot SuperTechnoCrane, which was suspended over the pool for sweeping shots.
 For Cameron's fall into the pool at the end of the scene, the crew did a test run with a body double before filming Davis, who only required one take.

 Diner scene

 Donna's and Cameron's diner scene featured in the closing moments of the series finale was filmed at the Waffle House Museum.
 Donna's idea at the end of the scene is never revealed, but the producers ensured that each camera shot in the diner showed an analog aspect of life for which there would be a future digital innovation.
 Some of the shots included a person reading a newspaper, a jukebox, a waitress taking an order, and a cash register.
-According to Bishé, Kusama said about Donna's inspiration: "It's everything.
+Regarding Donna's inspiration, Kusama told Bishé: "It's everything.
 It's not one idea.
 It's all of the ideas."
-Bishé recited the line "I have an idea" several different ways during filming, and said that her favorite variation was if it were an apology to Cameron."
+Bishé recited the line "I have an idea" several different ways during filming, and said that her favorite variation was an apologetic one to Cameron."